wexample/wex/.wex/doc/_summary.md

 ## Directory registry

+- 📁 coding: Project-wide coding standards and language-specific guidelines
 - 📁 contributing: How to add or update information in the current project documentation
-- 📁 migration: Information about the current migration status
+- 📁 migration: Information about the current migration status from v5 to v6
+- 📁 project: Project structure and organization documentation